strisys/azure-staticwebsite-behind-cloudflare/README.md

 With a free account on Cloudflare in place, the following steps were followed to set up Cloudflare as a proxy.

 1. The first step was to [add the site](./src/images/29.png).
 It was [at this point, the URL for the custom domain](./src/images/30.png) set up in the last section, was specified and [the free plan as chosen](./src/images/31.png).
 From there, Cloudflare [read the GoDaddy DNS records for purposes of import](./src/images/32.png).
 During the review only [the CNAME record pointing to our Azure static website domain was kept](./src/images/33.png).
-Recall the first two `A` records were for the GoDaddy forwarding service and those were no longer needed.
+Recall records like the first two `A` records were for the GoDaddy forwarding service and that was no longer being used.
 2. The next step was to [switch to using Cloudflare's nameservers](./src/images/34.png).
-This involved logging back into the GoDaddy portal and [changing the nameservers](./src/images/35.png) to those [provided by Cloudflare](./src/images/34.png).
-GoDaddy [issued a warning](./src/images/36.png) for this change.
+This involved logging back into the GoDaddy portal and [changing the nameservers](./src/images/35.png) in the DNS settings to those [provided by Cloudflare](./src/images/34.png).
+Note that GoDaddy [issued a warning](./src/images/36.png) for this change.
 After making this change *only* [Cloudflare's nameservers](./src/images/37.png) could be seen.
-All DNS records were cleared as that was now being managed by Cloudflare.
+All DNS records were cleared as DSN now being managed by Cloudflare.
 Also once complete [Cloudflare checked](./src/images/38.png) that the nameservers have been changed successfully.
 3. At this point Cloudflare presented some [configuration recommendations](./src/images/39.png) such as [enabling HTTPS and minification](./src/images/40.png) of static website assets.
 Both [options](./src/images/41.png) were enabled.
 It should *not* go unnoticed as these are two significant features being given for free.
 Cloudflare is going to manage a valid TLS certificate and minify files thereby reducing effort and cost.

 This was it for the *initial setup*.
 Shortly after setup (i.e. less than `60 seconds`) an `nslookup` was run to see that Cloudflare's nameservers were being used.